nhaseley/unipath-project/planning/project_plan.md

 ## User Stories

-1. As a high school senior, I want to view a page of colleges personalized for me, so that I can apply to the colleges that fit the most to my interests, background, and future goals.
+1. As a high school senior, I want to register, login, and view a page of colleges personalized for me, so that I can apply to the colleges that fit the most to my interests, background, and future goals.
+I also want to view all information and statistics for a given college on a college page if I select one of them in the grid.

-2. As a parent of a high school senior, I want to be able to log into the platform to view a list of colleges that fit my child, so that I can help them coordinate college tours and information sessions for schools that they are interested in.

-3. As a parent of a high school senior, I want to view college tuition of various schools on my personalized college feed, so that I can anticipate the financial factors in my child's college search.
+2. As a parent of a high school senior, I want to view college tuition of various schools on my personalized college feed, so that I can anticipate the financial factors in my child's college search.

-4. As a high schol senior, I want to be able to view review and ratings submitted by current and former college students, so that I can learn firsthand insights into the college experience about the colleges of my interest.
+3. As a high schol senior, I want to be able to view review and ratings submitted by current and former college students, so that I can learn firsthand insights into the college experience about the colleges of my interest.

-5. As a current college student or alumn, I want to be able to leave reviews on the college I attend(ed) so that I can help current high school seniors learn more about the colleges they are interested in.
+4. As a current college student or alumn, I want to be able to leave reviews on the college I attend(ed) so that I can help current high school seniors learn more about the colleges they are interested in.

-6. As a high school senior, I want to view admissions statistics, including acceptance rates, average test scores, and demographic information for colleges I am interested in, so that I can gauge my chances of acceptance based on historical data and evaluate my fit with different colleges.
+5. As a high school senior, I want to view admissions statistics, including acceptance rates, average test scores, and demographic information for colleges I am interested in, so that I can gauge my chances of acceptance based on historical data and evaluate my fit with different colleges.

-7. As a college admissions officer, I want to be able to provide information, answer questions, and share updates about admission events or virtual campus tours, so that I can showcase my institution to prospective students.
+6. As a college admissions officer, I want to be able to share admission events or virtual campus tours, so that I can showcase my institution to prospective students.

 ## Pages/Screens